 Fluid Extract of Coca Leaf

-“Crush Coca into coarse powder, eight ounces, and add proof spirit, a sufficiency.
-Moisten the leaves with proof spirit, pack tightly in a percolator, pour on proof spirit, until six ounces of percolate has been obtained which set aside; then exhaust the leaves with more proof spirit, evaporate, at a temperature of 140° F., to a bulk of two ounces, which add to the first percolate.
+“Crush Coca into coarse powder, eight ounces, and proof spirit (alcohol).
+Moisten the leaves with alcohol, pack tightly in a percolator, pour on alcohol until six ounces of percolate has been obtained which set aside; then exhaust the leaves with more alcohol, evaporate in a water bath at a temperature of 140° F. to a bulk of two ounces, which add to the first percolate.
 Dose, forty-five to ninety minims.”

 Glycerin Extract of Coca Leaf

 “Take Coca leaves, in coarse powder, five ounces; on which pour two ounces of hot water (180° F), then add fifteen ounces (by weight) of glycerin.
 Macerate (soak) in a warm place, for a period of thirty days. ( ie put it in a canning jar with a loose lid in a kitchen cabinet, in the basement, or on a workshop shelf, and let it sit for 30 days.)
 At the end of that time press out the fluid portion, using a screw press, strain the resulting fluid product and set aside.
 Remove the residue from the press, and pour on it about twenty-four ounces of water at a temperature of 150° F., at which temperature let it be kept for a period of two hours; strain, evaporate to such a product that the quantity when added to the glycerin fluid shall measure fifteen fluid ounces.
 This is a very pleasant and efficient preparation of Erythroxylon coca and is generally admissable in all cases.
 Dose, one to three drams.”Ed.Note: this is the basic recipe for hundreds of brands of Coca Tonics, Syrups and Medicines that were produced in the 1800s